 Each \iso{241}{Am} gamma spectrum in Fig \ref{fig:exFits} features a smooth decrease in count rate with increasing S2 size up to an endpoint, beyond which the observed event rate drops abruptly by a few orders of magnitude.
 This endpoint is attributed to the full-energy \iso{241}{Am} gamma energy deposition right below the SiPM under investigation, where the light collection efficiency (LCE) is the highest.
 For 60 keV gamma rays, approximately 2 in 3 energy depositions in argon are from photoabsorption, with the rest being Compton scatters that have a maximum energy deposition of 11.4 keV.
 For xenon, the photoabsorption probability is even higher with only 1 in 69 interactions of 60 keV gammas being Compton scattering.
 Therefore, the majority of recorded \iso{241}{Am} S2s should contain 60 keV energy deposition across all [Xe] levels in our data, and the low-energy component of the spectrum is explained by the low LCE for events far away from the SiPM channel studied.

 We use the endpoint of each spectrum as the metric to characterize S2 sizes in datasets with varying xenon concentrations and electric fields.
-From pure argon to 1\% [Xe], the endpoint can be seen to increase by a factor of $>$2.
+From pure argon to 1\% [Xe], the endpoint can be seen to increase by a factor of $>$2, suggesting a larger EL yield or an increased SiPM LCE with xenon doping.
 At higher [Xe] values, the endpoint remains mostly stable.
 To quantify the spectral endpoint, denoted as $E_{0}$, we model the energy spectrum near the endpoint as a Heaviside function $H(E)$ convolved with a Gaussian to capture effects from the finite detector energy resolution.
 An additional exponential term is used to approximate the small remaining background.